ishanjmukherjee/mit-intro-to-ml/wk01-basics.md

 The arguments of the function are the training data set $\cal D$, the **hyperparameter** $k$, and the degree of $x$ --- $d$.
 A hyperparameter is a parameter of the machine learning algorithm (as opposed to being a parameter of the hypothesis).

-For this algorithm, as $k$ gets larger, the error $\epsilon$ decreases, because repeating the algorithm more times makes it more likely you stumble across a good hypothesis.
+For this algorithm, as $k$ gets larger, the error $\\mathcal{E}$ decreases, because repeating the algorithm more times makes it more likely you stumble across a good hypothesis.
 However, you also start hitting diminishing returns.
 The relationship might look something like this:

 ![Plot of hyperparameter vs k](https://i.ibb.co/mJcywgb/k-v-error.png)